csci1710/forge-documentation/forge-docs-book/src/building-models/constraints/formulas/cardinality-membership.md

 # Cardinality and Membership

-The following formulas produce booleans based on expression arguments:
+The following operators produce formulas from smaller expression arguments:

 - `no <expr>`: true when `<expr>` is **empty**
 - `lone <expr>`: true when `<expr>` contains **zero or one** elements